lexbor/docs/source/examples/encoding/single/encode/encode.md

 example provided in the file [lexbor/encoding/single/encode/encode.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/encoding/single/encode/encode.c).
-The code demonstrates how to encode a series of Unicode code points into a UTF-8 byte string using the Lexbor encoding library.
+The code demonstrates how to encode a series of Unicode code points into a UTF-8 byte string using the `lexbor` encoding library.

 ## Code Overview

-The program begins by including the necessary header file for the Lexbor encoding library.
+The program begins by including the necessary header file for the `lexbor` encoding library.
 It defines a macro for error handling named `FAILED`, which simplifies printing error messages and terminating the program if initialization or execution fails.